 If you enjoy fine cuisine, you’ll love this district.
 The higher-priced area has internationally renowned bars and restaurants.
 You can also shop at supermarkets, large department stores, and open markets.
 Keep in mind that these are also some of the most expensive establishments in Barcelona.

 This neighbourhood was added to the city in the 1800s, making it one of the newest districts.
 The grid-like layout that makes it easy to find your way to the next café or bar in comparison to the more winding streets of the Gothic Quarter.

 You’ll also have the chance to travel through the rest of the city.
 Eixample is just southwest of La Rambla and the Gothic Quarter.
 Just walk to Passeig de Sant Joan and you can find your way to any part of the city.

-Attractions in and around Eixample: Casa Mila, Casa Batllo, Sagrada Familia, Casa de les Punxes, Passeig de Gracia, Illa de la Discordia.
+Attractions in& around Eixample: Casa Mila, Casa Batllo, Sagrada Familia, Casa de les Punxes, Passeig de Gracia, Illa de la Discordia.

 Besides offering high-end shopping and dining, Eixample offers some of the best places to stay in Barcelona.
 You’ll discover a wide selection of luxury hotels and accommodations for the discerning traveller.

 - El Palace Barcelona: Opened in 1919, the hotel is in a historic building and provides convenient access to all the top destinations.
 You can walk out of the hotel and to Passeig de Gracia, which can take you through the centre of the city.
 The hotel itself is also luxurious and includes an outdoor pool.

 - H10 Casa Mimosa: This hotel is also housed in an older building and has a beautiful courtyard.
 The courtyard has a pool and provides a view of Gaudi chimneys in the background.
 The hotel also includes its own restaurant, bar, and terrace with a view.